thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 You may have noticed that our tokens don't cover the entire Unicode range, only a small subset.
 Users of our language, however, are free to put whatever they want in their source files.
-They could even put something nefarious in their like "+" or "{", and we have no valid tokens to assign to such text.
+They could even put something nefarious in their like "+" or "{", and we have no valid tokens to assign such text.

-Even though these characters aren't valid syntax we still need to handle them.
+Even though these characters aren't valid syntax, we still need to handle them.
 If we're stumped by unknown characters, we'll never achieve error resilience.
-To this end, we add another variant to `Syntax`:
+We add another variant to `Syntax` to solve our problems:

 ```rs
 enum Syntax {